vinil-v/cyclecloud-amlfs/README.md

 # cyclecloud-amlfs
-This Project help you to install Azure Managed Lustre clients and mount Azure Managed Lustre filesystem on your CycleCloud HPC Clusters.
+This Project help you to automate the installation of Azure Managed Lustre clients and mount Azure Managed Lustre filesystem on your CycleCloud HPC Clusters.

 **Table of contents**
 - [Pre-Requisites](#pre-requisites)